microsoft/reality-augmentation-using-cognitive-services/08-FacialRecognition/README.md

   ![play](setup/play-labelled-resized-66.png)

   - Click **Run**.
-If you position someone in front of your devices's camera and click the **Identify** button, you will see facial characteristics of that persion including age, gender, and emotion.
+If you position someone in front of your devices's camera and click the **Identify** button, you will see facial characteristics of that person including age, gender, and emotion.